mrmorphic/LEDStripWifiPico/README.md

 allocate memory, and will truncate URL segments to a configurable fixed size so it can be run on an Arduino with very limited RAM (although the RPI has plenty)

 I could not get the Wifi / async server libraries to work on the Pico, which is why I wrote a simple parser directly.
-That is preferable if you can get it to work.
+Those libraries are preferable if you can get them to work.

 # Commands it understands

-This understands GET HTTP requests of the form:
+This understands GET HTTP requests of the forms:
-    `<ip-address>/<command>`
+ *   `<ip-address>/<command>`
-    `<ip-address>/<command>/<param>`
+ *`<ip-address>/<command>/<param>`

 Current commands are:
-    - `ambient` - cycles very slowly through a blue / green / red cycle
+ *  `ambient` - cycles very slowly through a blue / green / red cycle
-    - `robot` - random flashing, mostly bright colours
+ *  `robot` - random flashing, mostly bright colours
-    - `cylon` - from battlestar galactica. but doesn't currently work properly.
+ *  `cylon` - from battlestar galactica. but doesn't currently work properly.
-    - `colour/<colour>` (NZ english) - sets to a solid colour (colour parsing not implemented.)
+ *  `colour/<colour>` (NZ english) - sets to a solid colour (colour parsing not implemented.)

 # To do